Islamic University of Technology: Academics

-Academic year at the university begins in January.
+The academic year at the university begins in January.
 Each academic year is composed of two semesters - Winter and Summer.
-An undergraduate degree takes four years of full-time study to complete and a master's degree takes two years to complete.
+An undergraduate degree takes four years of full-time study to complete, and a master's degree takes two years to complete.
 The medium of instruction is English.
 Generally, at the end of every year, academic commencement takes place for the graduating students.

 Faculties and departments

 Undergraduate and graduate programmes are offered by six departments under two faculties.
-The faculties are Faculty of Engineering and Faculty of Science & Technical Education.
+The faculties are the Faculty of Engineering and the Faculty of Science & Technical Education.